HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 1 at the tip.

-It's not possible to provide a formal proof using the explicit box counting methods introduces above.
+It's not possible to provide a formal proof using the explicit box counting methods introduced above.
 We either need more profound set theory and induction, or formal arithmetic $(N+1)^2 = N^2 +2N + 1$, which derives this in a breeze.
 However, there is value in illustrations.
 Benjamin followed that argument quickly, while working